What is the Textbook Success Program?

 Who is the Textbook Success Program for?

 The Program is for teams with institutional funding for OER creation.
-Two to four team leaders per project should attend the course and check-ins.
+One to three team leaders per project should attend the course and check-ins.
 OER program coordinators from the institutions represented are also welcome.
 The goal is to create a supportive learning community, build an institution’s capacity for OER creation in the future, and encourage the growth of OER communities on campus.

 I do not have institutional support, can I still participate?